How to write the 2021-2022 Cornell supplemental essays

 - Diversity in all definitional forms is intrinsic to excellence in engineering.
 Indeed, devising the best engineered solutions to complex problems is often achieved by drawing from the diverse ingenuity of people from broadly different backgrounds, lived experiences, and identities.
 How do you see yourself contributing to the diversity and inclusion of the Cornell Engineering community?
 What is the unique voice you would bring to the Cornell Engineering community?

 This is a classic community essay.
 Here, admissions officers want to hear your unique voice and to see the impact you will have on the Cornell community.
 In this essay, you want to build a bridge between who you are today and who you will be at college and beyond.
 The communities you have been a part of is a big part of who you are, and colleges want to see that.
 Find a moment that shows your involvement and interest in your own community, whether it’s at your school, camp, job, or anywhere else.

 College of Human Ecology: How has your decision to apply to the College of Human Ecology been influenced by your related experiences?
 How will your choice of major impact your goals and plans for the future?

-This is another great opportunity to use a real moment from your life to demonstrate your interest in human ecology.
+This is a cross between two types of supplements: "Why This Major" and "Influences."
+This one is a great opportunity to use a moment from your life to demonstrate your evolving interest in a specific aspect of human ecology.
 How was your interest in human ecology first sparked?
-How do you know it’s the right fit for you?
+How do you know it’s a strong fit for you?
 Tell a story to help readers understand your background in human ecology, as well as your future.
 What do you plan to do with a degree from the College of Human Ecology?
 Show admissions readers that you have a specific, ambitious plan for what you will do with this degree.